Skip to main content

 Severe damage (water, mold, missing areas)Variable

 AI fills in plausible content but cannot recover detail that no longer exists.
 Results depend on severity.
+Note: restore models fail entirely on daguerreotypes and heavily damaged plate-era photos — these require professional conservation.

 Heavily blurred facesUse with caution